Pylons/pyramid_debugtoolbar/docs/index.rst

        """
        name = 'Sample'
        has_content = True
+       template = 'myapp.lib.debugtoolbar_custom.panels:templates/sample.dbtmako'

+	   def __init__(self, request):
+		   self.data = data = { 'request' : request }

        def nav_title(self):
            return _('Sample')

+       def title(self):
+           return _('Sample')

        def url(self):
            return ''

-       def title(self):
-           return _('Sample')

-       def content(self):
-           vars = {'somelist':['sample value', 'another value']}
-           return self.render(
-               'samplepanel:templates/sample.mako',
-               vars, self.request)

    def includeme(config):
        config.registry.settings['debugtoolbar.panels'].append(SampleDebugPanel)

-After inheriting from the DebugPanel class, you have to define a few methods on your panel:
+After inheriting from the DebugPanel class, you have to define a few methods and attributes on your panel:

+``has_content``
+  Attribute.
+Boolean value.
+Set to `True`

+``user_activate``
+ Attribute.
+Boolean value.
+If the client is able to activate/de-activate the panel.

+``template``
+  Attribute.
+String value.
+Must be overridden.
+A mako template location.
+  The base class will raise ``NotImplemented`` if it's not there.

 ``nav_title``
+  Method.
 Returns a function that can be called to get the title to be used on the toolbar's navigation bar for this panel.

 ``url``
+  Method.
 This is not used at the moment, but it has to be provided because the base class will raise ``NotImplemented`` if it's not there.

 ``title``
+  Method.
 Returns a function that can be called to get the title to be used on the panel's display page.

-``content``

-  Returns the panel's content for display.
-It can return an HTML response directly, but normally it's better to use a template, like in the example.
+``__init__``
+  Method.
+This defines self.data, which is used in the template.
+This typically contains or triggers the bulk of the panel's logic.

 Once you define the panel it has to be added to the ``debugtoolbar.panels`` setting of the configuration.
 A good way to do this is to use an ``includeme`` method in the panel's ``__init__.py``.

+The source code for the standard debugpanel `request_vars.py` is a good starting point for inspiration.

 Configuring an application to use the panel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~